cubiclesoft/php-ext-qolfuncs/README.md

 Returns:  The previous size of the string.

 This function can preallocate a buffer or truncate an existing string.
-Inline modifying one byte at a time is approximately 3.8 times faster than appending one byte at a time to the end of a string.
+Inline modifying one byte at a time is approximately 1.7 to 3.8 times faster than appending one byte at a time to the end of a string.

 Goes hand-in-hand with str_splice() virtual buffers.
 For example, preallocating an estimated 1MB buffer, filling the buffer using str_splice(), and then calling str_realloc() to finalize the string.